makerdao/mips/MIP74/MIP74.md

 The following parameters are available for definition in DssKiln by Governance:

-* `sell`: the token to be deposited into DssKiln and sold.
+* `sell`: The token to be deposited into DssKiln and sold.
-* `buy`: the token to be bought in exchange for the sold token.
+* `buy`: The token to be bought in exchange for the sold token.
-* `hop`: duration specified in seconds.
+* `hop`: Duration specified in seconds.
 It represents a minimum number of seconds that must pass before the `lot` can be sold.
-* `lot`: the maximum quantity of tokens to be sold per hop.
+* `lot`: The maximum quantity of tokens to be sold per hop.

 ### MIP74c5: DssKiln Examples

 DssKiln can be implemented to interact with various on-chain markets.
-The specific operation which the DssKiln module is designed to perform is called a “permissionless open market operation”.
-Each permissionless open market operation implementation, depending on which contracts it interacts with, requires operation specific parameters which are defined at contract creation.
+The specific operation which the DssKiln module is designed to perform is called a “Permissionless Open Market Operation”.
+Each Permissionless Open Market Operation implementation, depending on which contracts it interacts with, requires operation specific parameters which are defined at contract creation.

 The following are example parameters specific to `DssKilnUNIV3SaveStrategy`.
-Other operations may require a different set of parameters;
+Other operations may require a different set of parameters:

 * `uniV3Router`: The address of the current Uniswap V3 router.
 * `fee`: The UniswapV3 fee pool DssKiln Strategy will participate in.
 * `receiver`: The destination address for the purchased token.

 The following are example parameters specific to `DssKilnUNIV3BurnStrategy`.
-Other operations may require a different set of parameters;
+Other operations may require a different set of parameters:

 * `uniV3Router`: The address of the current Uniswap V3 router.
 * `fee`: The UniswapV3 fee pool DssKiln Strategy will participate in.